 Continue numbering your paragraphs.
 The body explains what happened at the scene by answering the 5W’s and H: Who, What, When, Where, Why, and How.
 All of these should have already been written down while at the scene in your police notebook.

-The conclusion should include the final actions as the reporting officer.
-The suspect or involved party was arrested/charged with summons for complaint/parties were advised etc.
+The conclusion should include the final actions of the reporting officer.
+The suspect or involved party was arrested/charged with a summons for complaint/parties were advised etc.

 A good rule of thumb is to end the report with: